 Welcome, Everyone!
 In today’s article, we’ll talk about one of the most important programming languages of the Internet, PHP.
 We’ll discuss what PHP is and how PHP Programming Langauge works.
 This is going to be a series of articles covering the basics of PHP code to help PHP learners understand the language.
 So let’s get started!

-Web development is on rising and today from a very small business to the large organizations, everybody requires a web app or website to connect to more potential customers.
-So the web development is a good career to go in.
+Web development is rising and today from a very small business to large organizations, everybody requires a web app or website to connect to more potential customers.
+So web development is a good career to go in.

 What Is PHP code or PHP Programming?

 The programming language is the most popular server-side scripting language.
-As of May 2017, PHP was used on 83% of 10 million most popular websites.
-Most popular content management systems such as WordPress, Joomla, Drupal, Moodle, SilverStripe etc. are written in PHP.
-Most popular web applications’ backends are written in PHP such as Facebook, Digg, Dailymotion etc. As of January 2013, PHP was used in more than 240 million websites (39% of those sampled) and was installed on 2.1 million web servers.
+As of May 2017, PHP was used on 83% of the 10 million most popular websites.
+Most popular content management systems such as WordPress, Joomla, Drupal, Moodle, SilverStripe, etc. are written in PHP.
+Most popular web applications’ backends are written in PHP such as Facebook, Digg, Dailymotion, etc. As of January 2013, PHP was used in more than 240 million websites (39% of those sampled) and was installed on 2.1 million web servers.